WHAT IS SCABIES?

 Scabies is a highly contagious skin condition caused by a mite, known as the Sarcoptes scabiei, which burrows under the skin and produces small red bumps(looking like small pimples), causing severe itching.

-People are more likely to get scabies are those who:
+People who are more likely to get scabies are those who:

 - live in crowded areas